sba1/simpledance/ReadMe.txt

 Oracle's Java page at
  https://www.java.com/download

-SimpleDance uses the SWT GUI Library, coming the eclipse open source platform.
-For easier installing procedure these library is included inside the distribution archive (windows only).
+SimpleDance uses the SWT GUI library which is part of the Eclipse platform.
+To simplify the installing procedure the library is included inside the distribution archive (windows only).
 If it's not the case look at http://www.eclipse.org how to obtain it.